 8. Persons withdrawing days from the bank will not have to replace these days except as a regular contributing member of the bank.

-9. Any educator who leaves the employ of the Carman-Ainsworth Community Schools shall donate one third of his/her unused sick and personal days to the sick bank.
+9. Any educator who leaves the employ of the Carman?Ainsworth Community Schools shall donate one third of the educators unused sick and personal days to the sick bank.

 10. Should the Association require an employee to be evaluated by a physician of the Association’s choice prior to determining their eligibility or continuing eligibility, the results of such an evaluation will be shared with the Administration.